Kāma Is Conceptual Lust—Objects Are Innocent: A Penetrative Analysis of Kāma in Early Buddhism Reflections by Bhante Dr. Chandima Skip to main content

 And what, monks, is the origin of sensual pleasures?
 Contact (phassa) is the origin of sensual pleasures.

-- Sense contact is the starting point: sense base + object + consciousness → phassa.
+• Sense contact is the starting point: sense base + object + consciousness → phassa.
 Without wise attention, contact easily becomes craving.
+Phasso means contact that arises together with consciousness (sahajāta-phassa).

-4. Diversity of Sensual Desire
+4. Diversity of Sensual Pleasure

 Katamā ca bhikkhave kāmānaṃ vemattatā: añño bhikkhave kāmo rūpesu, añño kāmo saddesu, añño kāmo gandhesu, añño kāmo rasesu, añño kāmo phoṭṭhabbesu.
 Ayaṃ vuccati bhikkhave kāmānaṃ vemattatā.